plotly/plotly.py/README.md

 You can also use Plotly and IPython to make interactive graphs.

-- A [Plotly tutorial](http://nbviewer.ipython.org/7576511) on using the [Plotly graphing API](https://plot.ly/api/Python) to graphs with multiple axes, subplots, and insets.
+- A [Plotly demo](http://nbviewer.ipython.org/7576511) on using the [Plotly graphing API](https://plot.ly/api/Python) to make interactive, collaborative, publication-quality graphs, explained more fully by this [talk](https://www.youtube.com/watch?v=zG8FYPFU9n4).

-- A [Plotly demo](http://nbviewer.ipython.org/7628933) on using the [Plotly graphing API](https://plot.ly/api/Python) to make interactive, collaborative, publication-quality graphs, explained more fully by this [talk](https://www.youtube.com/watch?v=zG8FYPFU9n4).
+- A [Plotly tutorial](http://nbviewer.ipython.org/7628933) on using the [Plotly graphing API](https://plot.ly/api/Python) to graphs with multiple axes, subplots, and insets.

 - A [demonstration and tutorial](http://nbviewer.ipython.org/7551139) on making interactive graphs with [Plotly](https://plot.ly/) and Julia.